Speaking of HealthWhat to do about dry skinSeptember 22, 2023

 “Jake will always be a resident of Colfax, so we want our community to not only understand Jake’s diagnosis, but to also understand that Jake has abilities, too,” she says.
 “Some of the businesses of Colfax were amazed at Jake’s work and were eager to share his abilities with others.
 I feel once a person — with a disability or not — has the opportunity, then the possibilities are endless.”

-At age 2, Schindler was diagnosed with autism — one of a group of developmental problems called autism spectrum disorders.
+At age 2, Jake was diagnosed with autism — one of a group of developmental problems called autism spectrum disorders.
 According to the National Centers for Disease Control and Prevention, about 1 in 88 children have been identified with an autism spectrum disorder.

-Then Schindler’s grandfather had a brainstorm.
+Then Jake’s grandfather had a brainstorm.
 He watched a television program about two young men on the autism spectrum who were affected by it very differently.
 One created abstract art while the other did more detailed art.

 “That sparked an idea,” Christina recalls.
 “It was like, ‘Oh, gee.
 We didn’t even think about something like that.’
 So we introduced art to Jake, and it took right off.
 He was really into it.”